History of Portugal: Al-Andalus (711–868)

 The Visigothic territories included what is today Spain, Portugal, Andorra, Gibraltar, and the southwestern part of France known in ancient times as Septimania.
-The invading Moors wanted to conquer and convert all of Europe to Islam, so they crossed the Pyrenees to use Visigothic Septimania as a base of operations.
+The Muslim forces invading Iberia from North Africa were ethnically divided among elite Arab troops and the masses of Amazigh (Berber) troops.
+The latter had just become Muslim in the decades prior; "most of the Berber warriors who provided the manpower of the conquest crossed the strait with their kin with the aim of colonizing the fertile expanses of the peninsula" as historian Brian Catlos says.
+Catlos continues, "the invasion was not one prong of a grand campaign on the part of the caliphate to conquer 'Europe,' which was at that time a poor and underdeveloped backwater and did not figure at all in the Arabo-Islamic imagination."
+Leaders of the forces were more interested in advancing their military careers than in converting to Islam, and their chance at increasing the tax base for their rulers in the seat of empire relied on their maintaining the continuity and stability of the conquered population, which they largely did, rather than displace them.
+They crossed the Pyrenees to use Visigothic Septimania as a base of operations.
 Muslims called their conquests in Iberia 'al-Andalus' and in what was to become Portugal, they mainly consisted of the old Roman province of Lusitania (the central and southern regions of the country), while Gallaecia (the northern regions) remained unsubdued.
 Until the Berber revolt in the 730s, al-Andalus was treated as a dependency of Umayyad North Africa.
 Subsequently, links were strained until the caliphate was overthrown in the late 740s.
 The Medieval Muslim Moors, who conquered and destroyed the Christian Visigothic kingdom in the Iberian Peninsula, were a mix of Berbers from North Africa and Arabs from the Middle East.